The Definition of an Inhalant

 - Difficulty sleeping

-Inhalant recovery is especially challenging because inhalants are so readily available—the user can be easily tempted at home.
+Inhalant recovery is especially challenging because inhalants are so readily available — the user can be easily tempted at home.
 Inpatient rehab is a great choice for someone struggling with inhalant addiction.
 Living in a truly clean environment removes any temptation to use inhalants during the early stages of recovery.
 Cognitive behavioral therapy helps the patient to recognize when they are most likely to use inhalants, and how to cope with or avoid these situations in the future.
 Many people do better with the support of both staff and others in recovery.
-If you or someone you know struggles with addiction to inhalants, call our toll-free number for help.
+If you or someone you know struggles with addiction to inhalants or inhalant abuse, call our toll-free number for help.